chandruTringer/channel-server/README.md

 ## Features

-- Multiple users can join a chat room by each entering a unique username on website load.
+- Customers can connect with the registred agents.
-- Users can type chat messages to the chat room.
+- Each and every agent will be registred with the portal along with their skills.
-- A notification is sent to all users when a user joins or leaves the chatroom.
+- Customers can talk to the agents regarding the problems they are facing.